 I kind of thought of them of a one night in one country, the next in another, kind of company, but I think that’s just the one tour in Europe.
 Turns out they do actually delve deeper into destinations than I thought.
 By the end of the tour I realised I had the company wrong, and despite them having a bit of a boozey image, in my eyes anyway, that’s not all they’re about.

 My 11-day LA to the Bay tour, which you can book through STA Travel, which went a bit like this…

 LA > San Diego > Scotsdale > Las Vegas >

 Yosemite > San Francisco

-The best part of the trip
+The best part of the LA to the Bay Tour

 I think the best part of travelling with Contiki was having Kiran, our tour leader with us.
 She knew so much about where we were visiting and apart from being a great leader, she was also super chill.
 When I’m travelling solo I always have so many questions but there’s never anyone there to answer them.